 Lab Solution performs, personal and environmental sampling, analysis for the characterization of asbestiform fibers dispersed in the air in the working environment in conformity with Directive 2003/18/CE.

-The scope of the decree concerning the remaining work activities which may involve, for workers, the risk of exposure to asbestos, such as maintenance, removal, disposal and treatment of their waste, and reclamation of the areas concerned.
+The purpose of the decree concerning the work activities which may involve, for workers, the risk of exposure to asbestos, such as maintenance, disposal and treatment of waste, and reclamation of the areas concerned.

-Sample representative of the exposure of the worker to dust arising from asbestos or materials containing asbestos made by personnel with appropriate qualifications in the service.
+A representative example of the exposure of the worker to dust arising from asbestos or materials containing asbestos made by personnel with appropriate qualifications in the service.

 The samples are then analyzed according to the decree of the Minister of Health on 14 May 1996, published in the ordinary supplement no. 178 of the Official Gazette of the Italian Republic n.
 251 of 25 October 1996.
 The duration of sampling is that exposure can be established rappresentativa.
 Counting of asbestos fibers is made by phase-contrast microscopy, using the method recommended by the WHO (World Health Organization) in 1997.